Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 * CSS for the row and column class for the menu page was taken from W3Schools.
 * The CSS for my hero-text was taken from W3Schools and amended to suit.
 * geeks4geeks.com, here I found a solution for my hero-image issues as referred to in the TESTING.md
+* Henrique Peroni, I got the button and JS code to access the map from the cards from code I saw done by this person on Slack.
 ## Images
 * All images used in this project were taken from Unsplash.com
 * All icons taken from font awesome.